Germany mulls requests to host Sea-Watch migrants | DW | 18.06.2019

 Deadly voyage

-Human rights groups have criticized Salvini, who leads Italy's far-right League Party, for blocking rescue boats from docking at Italian ports, calling his approach a "repressive management of the migratory phenomenon."
+Human rights groups have criticized Salvini, who leads Italy's far-right League Party, for preventing rescue boats from docking at Italian ports, calling his approach a "repressive management of the migratory phenomenon."

 Since January, more than 340 migrants have died attempting the dangerous journey.